 Many companies leverage NIH funding to attract the partners and investors needed to take an innovation to market.
-We focus on a variety of high-impact technologies ranging from research tools, diagnostics, digital health, drugs, medical devices, and others.
-The NIH SBIR and STTR programs can provide the seed funding you need to bring your scientific innovations from bench to bedside.
+We focus on a variety of high-impact technologies ranging from research tools to diagnostics, digital health, drugs, medical devices, and others.
+The NIH SBIR and STTR programs can provide the seed funding you need to bring your scientific innovations from the bench to the bedside.

 |Watch this webinar recording to learn more about the NIH Small Business Program.|

 - Increase private sector commercialization of innovations developed through federal R&D funding

 - Foster and encourage participation in innovation and entrepreneurship by socially and economically disadvantaged (SDB) persons and women-owned small businesses (WOSB).

 Our staff is equipped to guide you through every part of the process to maximize success.
 Without taking any ownership of your small business, the NIH provides funding for the research and development of innovations and supports commercialization efforts for your product.
 It is important to note that the NIH is generally not the final purchaser of technologies generated through the programs.
 View our Program Descriptions for more information.

 Although the scope of the work is the same, there are a few critical differences between the SBIR and STTR regarding whether partnerships with a non-profit research institution are allowed (SBIR) or required (STTR).
 The money always goes to the small business.